-b.
 Nondiscrimination

-The PSB adheres to all federal, state, and local civil rights laws and regulations prohibiting discrimination in public institutions of education.
+The PSB adheres to all federal, state, and local civil rights laws and regulations prohibiting discrimination in [public institutions of education.
 Discrimination on the basis of race, color, and national origin is prohibited by Title VI of the Civil Rights Act of 1964.
 Discrimination against persons with disabilities is prohibited by Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 (Title II prohibits discrimination on the basis of disability by public entities, whether or not they receive federal financial assistance).
 Discrimination on the basis of sex is prohibited by Title IX of the Education Amendments of 1972.

-c.
-Prohibited Sexual Harassment Massachusetts
+III.
+Prohibited Sexual Harassment

 While PSB prohibits all forms of discrimination and harassment, federal and state law require additional protections for sexual harassment.
-In Massachusetts, the legal definition for sexual harassment refers to sexual advances, requests for sexual favors, and verbal or physical conduct of a sexual nature when:
+In Massachusetts, Sexual Harassment is defined as any unwelcome sexual conduct, including sexual advances, requests for sexual favors, and/or other verbal or physical conduct of a sexual nature when:

-- a. submission to or rejection of such advances, requests or conduct is made either explicitly or implicitly a term or condition of employment or as a basis for employment decisions; or - b. such advances, requests or conduct have the purpose or effect of unreasonably interfering with an individual's work performance by creating an intimidating, hostile, humiliating or sexually offensive work environment.
+- Submission to, acceptance of, or rejection of such advances, requests, or conduct is made either explicitly or implicitly a term or condition of employment or education or a basis for employment decisions affecting an employee or for educational, disciplinary, or other decisions affecting a student; or - Such advances, requests, or conduct have the purpose or effect of unreasonably interfering with an individual's work performance, education or participation in extracurricular activities by creating an intimidating, hostile, humiliating, or offensive work or school environment.